nolanhergert/EasyLED/src/README.md

     * Can hold down cables to board with hot glue
     * How to make mold that is reusable
   * Wifi turns off after N (60?) seconds if unused for security?
 If you have
+  * 4-strip version can have half the resin / board size?
+Should be much smaller...nice!

 Somehow wled.me works on android?